 - Length – Most commercial songs last around 3-4 minutes long.

 - Hook – A short phrase or passage to make the song appealing.
 A good example of this in a song is the one by Destiny’s Child “Say My Name”.
-Other examples are Adele’s Rolling in the deep, Carly Ray Jepsen “Call Me Maybe,” John Legend “Tonight”.
+Other examples are Adele’s Rolling in the deep, Carly Ray Jepsen’s “Call Me Maybe,” and John Legend’s “Tonight”.
 Many great songs have memorable hooks or earworms.

 - Make sure you have a quiet environment when you are writing reviews.